 - I find it very effective just adding the glycerin right into my oil mixture and applying the humectants and oils together to wet skin, but some people think it’s more effective to apply humectants first, and then oils in a second step.

 - If you want to apply in a separate step, then it’s good to know that glycerin dissolves in water.
-So you can make a mixture of 1 part glycerin to 10 parts water (or aloe vera) and apply that as a pre-oil serum.
+So you can make a mixture of 1 part glycerin to 10 parts rose water (or aloe vera) and apply that as a pre-oil serum.

 - Even for oily skinned people, the oil step is helpful to lock the moisture in, especially if applying a light oil high in linoleic such as hemp seed oil.
-However, if you have oily skin and have tried a lot of oils and don’t seem to have much luck, try humectants like glycerin mixed with aloe vera, without the oil, and see if it works better for you.
+However, if you have oily acne prone skin and have tried a lot of oils and don’t seem to have much luck, try humectants like glycerin mixed with aloe vera, without the oil, and see if it works better for you.
 However, if you have dry skin, definitely don’t skip the oil step!
 You need it to stop that water from evaporating and making your skin more dry.